emingchiou/sequence_analysis/README.md

 # Specific pattern:

--Aim: To extract protein sequence with a specific pattern.
+-Aim: To extract protein sequences with a high percentage of certain amino acids.

 -Ex: Is there protein sequences with G and E content over 40% within 100 consecutive amino acids in human?
 Where do they locate at?